Small grant scheme for Australia Awards alumni

 The objectives of the small grants scheme are to:

-• Increase sustainability in the development objectives of Sri Lanka
+• increase sustainability in the development objectives of Sri Lanka

 All Australia Awards alumni currently residing in Sri Lanka are invited to submit applications, including those who studied in Australia through an Australia Awards Scholarship or Short Course, an Endeavour Scholarship or Fellowship.